wcm-io-devops/ansible-jenkins-service/README.md

 The delay between the checks if the instance is started up.

-    jenkins_service_restart_lockfile_enabled: true
+    jenkins_service_restart_blocking_enabled: true

 Controls if the restart lockmechanism is active.
-Since the role may be duplicated through role dependencies this mechanism avoids multiple restart.
+Since the role may be duplicated through role dependencies this mechanism avoids multiple restart

-    jenkins_service_restart_lockfile_path: "/tmp/{{jenkins_service_name}}-restart.lock"

-The path to the lockfile.

-    jenkins_service_restart_lockfile_age: 2000

-Age of the lockfile that is allowed until a new restart is triggered.
+    jenkins_service_restart_blocking_seconds: 2

+Timespan in seconds in which the jenkins restart is blocked.

 ## Dependencies